Northeast Wyoming Regional Airport

 Situated just four miles outside the city limits of Gillette in Campbell County, Wyoming, the Northeast Wyoming Regional Airport (GCC) has convenient ties to the urban hub.
 The region is known for its contribution to America’s energy needs, and the City of Gillette has been dubbed the “Energy Capital of the Nation”.
 It is this vast source of coal and natural gas, with its many business opportunities, that drives most flights into the airport.

-Northeast Wyoming Regional Airport has two runways: runway 16/34 is 7,550 x 150 feet and runway 3/21 is a cross winds alternative landing strip that is 5,800 x 1750 feet wide.
-The airport’s Fixed Base Operator (FBO) – Flightline – offers refueling, oxygen for GA traffic, mechanics, hangar space, flight training, aircraft rentals, chartered flights, and tours.
+Northeast Wyoming Regional Airport has two runways: Runway 16/34 is 7,550 x 150 feet and runway 3/21 is a crosswind alternative landing strip that is 5,800 x 75 feet wide.
+The airport’s Fixed Base Operator (FBO) – Flightline – offers refuelling, oxygen for GA traffic, mechanics, hangar space, flight training, aircraft rentals, chartered flights, and tours.
 On the non-aviation services side, Flightline also provides catering, courtesy transportation, and pilot supplies – a full suite offering.
-Other businesses at the airport include Habitat Management, who are involved in reclamation and mining services.
+Other businesses at the airport include Habitat Management, which is involved in reclamation and mining services.
 Guardian Flight air ambulance service also has an office at the airport.
 They are a chapter of Pilots for Christ that will fly patients who can’t afford the bills to doctors.

 With passengers on commercial flights going through the terminal, the airport needs to meet certain standards, which means the building is constantly being upgraded.
 As Chatfield reports, “It’s been in service since 1997, which means we’re undergoing upgrades when required.
 The security area was redone five years ago and PSA screening space has been remodeled.
 Today, our terminal is arguably the nicest one in the state of Wyoming.”